This post may contain affiliate links. Please read my disclosure and privacy policy.

 Serve this vegan mac and cheese warm, accompanied by any additional toppings you love.
 It’s delicious with veggies added in, such as steamed broccoli or mushroom bacon.
 (Yum!)

-- Baked Mac & Cheese: Add an extra 1/4 cup of water to this recipe to thin out the sauce (because it will thicken when baked), then pour the cooked pasta and sauce into a greased 9-by-13-inch baking dish.
-For a crumb topping, stir together 3/4 cup of breadcrumbs with 1/4 cup of melted vegan butter and 1/4 teaspoon salt in a small bowl, then sprinkle the mixture over the top of your mac and cheese.
+- Baked Mac and Cheese: Add an extra 1/4 cup of water to this recipe to thin out the sauce (because it will thicken when baked), then pour the cooked pasta and sauce into a greased 9-by-13-inch baking dish.
+For a crumb topping, stir together 3/4 cup of breadcrumbs, 1/4 cup of melted vegan butter, and 1/4 teaspoon of salt in a small bowl.
+Then, sprinkle the mixture over the top of your mac and cheese.
 (Use gluten-free bread crumbs if you need to.)
-Bake the casserole in an oven preheated to 350ºF for 10 minutes.
+Bake the casserole in a preheated oven at 350°F for 10 minutes.
 When the timer goes off, turn on your oven’s broiler and let the breadcrumbs brown for 1 to 2 minutes, just until the topping looks golden brown.
 Watch closely so it won’t burn!
 For a gluten-free topping, try chopped almonds or other crushed nuts.

 - Green Chile Mac and Cheese: Replace a 1/2 cup of water with a 4-ounce can of green chilies.
 You can also add in a few slices of jarred jalapenos for extra flavor and spice.
 (This is inspired by vegan nacho cheese, which is my favorite vegan cheese dip ever!)

 - Miso Mac and Cheese.
 Did you know that white miso has a flavor profile similar to Parmesan cheese?
 If you don’t have nutritional yeast on hand, you can add a teaspoon of white miso to this recipe to help bring out all the cheesy flavors.
 It’s always a good idea to start small with miso, as it can overpower a recipe quickly.
-Start with just 1/2 teaspoon if you aren’t sure about the flavor.
+Start with just 1/2 teaspoon if you’re unsure about the flavor.

 Ingredients